 - Details for undergraduate courses

-- Level 1 complementary unit in the Conservation Biology; Microbiology and Immunology; Mathematics and Statistics; Zoology; Botany; Agricultural Science; Geology; Environmental Science; Natural Resource Management; Geographical Sciences major sequences
+- Level 1 core unit in the Conservation Biology; Mathematics and Statistics; Zoology; Botany; Agricultural Science; Geology; Environmental Science; Agricultural Science and Technology; Wildlife Conservation; Integrated Earth and Marine Sciences; Environmental Science and Management; Marine Science; Geochemistry; Agricultural Technology; Environmental Management; Chemistry - Synthetic; Chemistry - Physical and Analytical major sequences

 - Level 1 elective